donauhandel/krems-data/README.md

-# aschach-data
+# krems-data
-repo to store and convert data from Donauhandel/Aschach Project
+repo to store and convert data from Krems/Aschach Project

 ## dump sql into csv